shaununderwood/javascript-exercise2/README.md

         npm run serve

-5. Now navigate to the program by clicking on one of the links step (4) provides, or visit
+5. Now navigate to the program by clicking on one of the links step (4) provides, or visit.
+And open it in another client also

         http://localhost:3000/